viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 #### Check the caller of the collector function

 When creating your own filter module, it's required to include a utility function to check whether the data management service is the caller of the function responsible for data capture.
-If a service other than the data management service calls the function, it will return the original, unfiltered stream contents.
+If a service other than the data management service calls the function, it will return the original, unfiltered data.
-When writing a filter for other components, write your modular code to return the component's original data in case the data management service isn't the caller.

-The approach for checking this varies depending on the programming language used to configure your camera:
+The approach for checking the caller of the collector function varies depending on the programming language used to configure your camera:

 {{< tabs >}}
 {{% tab name="Python"%}}